CrawfordGriffith/ODTos65/README.md

 Intro:

-ADTPro (Apple Disk Tool ProDOS), is an amazing tool for Apple II computers.
+ADTPro (Apple Disk Transfer ProDOS https://github.com/ADTPro/adtpro ) is an amazing tool for Apple II computers.
 Using nothing but a serial connection, ADTPRo can push across a small assembly program that allows a PC to push across ProDOS operating system, boot the Apple II and move disk images to the Apple II.
 The OSI world has some pieces of this functionality with the disk tools of David Gesswein and Mark Spankus.
 What the OSI line lacks is the nice server program that allows a low-frustration setup of an OSI starting at basically 'ground zero'.

 Goals:

-Create an equivalent of the ADTPro for OSI computers, Starting with purely serial-based systems and moving to the later video-based ones.
+Create an equivalent of the ADTPro for OSI computers, starting with purely serial-based systems and moving to the later video-based ones.

 Re-use of existing code (ADTPro, OSI DIsk tools) is key, wih permission of course.